OrKatz7/BguGCN/README.md

 2. Prepare the dataset:
 - Download the Amazon-Book and Gowalla datasets
-- Preprocess the data and save it in the appropriate format
+- Preprocess the data and save it in the appropriate format, use preprocessing.py to initilaize the similiarty-based embedding matrix.

 3. Train the BGU-GCN model:
 ```bash